DennisGHUA/payday2-vr-improvements/README.md

 ### Sticky Sprinting
 When this is enabled, you only need to hold down on your trackpad/thumbstick to start running, then you can let go.
 When this is disabled, you have to hold your thumbstick down to continue sprinting.

 Note that as of v0.1.9.0, jumping is broken when this is disabled - see #30.
+Should now be fixed in v0.7.0

 Default: Enabled